 In 2009, I stumbled across a differentiating strategy for 3Pillar.
 The outsourced product development sector was dominated by offshore vendors.
 Each one touted a unique, typically agile, methodology.
 They competed on the basis of this methodology, their talent, and ultimately cost.

 At that time, 3Pillar had grown into a boutique consultancy, almost by accident.
 We found ourselves following around these offshore vendors whenever they failed.

 What if, we thought, we could offer a totally different approach?
 Instead of competing head-to-head with others, we created a different offering.
 We brought the value proposition of an onshore boutique together with the capital efficiency of an offshore world.
 We combined the promise of innovation, time to market, and quality available to the boutique with the deep bench of talent and sustainable price point of the offshore world.

 We created what we coined a shore-agnostic approach.
 We became different.
 In an industry of two extremes, we became the alternative approach.
 The following year we grew 50% organically.

-Southwest Airlines might deploy the most well known differentiating strategy.
+Southwest Airlines might deploy the most well-known differentiating strategy.
 Other airlines operate on a hub and spoke flight pattern.
-Southwest provides short-haul point to point fights.
+Southwest provides short-haul point-to-point flights.
 They are different and continually outperform their peers.